Concurrent Education

 Placements and Practicum

 Students complete experiential learning placements in the first two years.
-These take place in non-traditional settings – places like early learning centres, education departments inside of museums or galleries, Boys and Girls Clubs, education departments inside provincial parks, etc. Students make their own arrangements for the experiential learning placements.
+These take place in non-classroom settings – places like early learning centres, education departments inside of museums or galleries, Boys and Girls Clubs, education departments inside provincial parks, etc. Students make their own arrangements for the experiential learning placements.

 In year 3, ConEd students complete a 3-week practicum placement inside of an Ontario classroom, giving them valuable practical experience working alongside other education professionals.
 In the final year of the program, regular practicum placements happen for 15 weeks: two components in the fall (7 weeks in total), one component in the winter term (4 weeks), and one component in the second summer (4 weeks).

-There is also a 3-week long alternative practicum that happens in March of the final year of the program.
+There is also a 3-week alternative practicum that happens in March of the final year of the program.

 Where are Practicums?